liavk-stac/RAG-Piece/docs/ONEPIECE_CHATBOT_FEATURES_AND_TESTING.md

 ## Overview
 This document provides a comprehensive guide to all features implemented in the One Piece Chatbot, detailed explanations of how each feature works, and step-by-step testing procedures.
 The chatbot is a multimodal, agent-based system that leverages the existing RAG database to provide intelligent One Piece knowledge and analysis.

 **✅ Status Update**: All core system features have been successfully tested and verified to work correctly with real OpenAI API integration.
 The system now operates exclusively with LLM-based processing (no fallback mechanisms).
 Phase 2 agent tests are also complete (24/24 passing): Router, Search, Image Analysis, Reasoning, Timeline, and Response agents are all green.
 Phase 3 testing has been completed successfully (8/8 passing): SearchEngine integration, hybrid search, query enhancement, strategy detection, and advanced queries all working perfectly.
+Phase 6 performance and reliability testing has been completed successfully (10/10 passing): timeout management, retry logic, response caching, error handling, and performance monitoring all working correctly.

 ## Table of Contents
 1. [Core System Features](#core-system-features)